ACLU of Maryland exists to empower Marylanders to exercise their rights so that the law values and uplifts their humanity.

 We listen and align our actions to serve the people of Maryland and are answerable to the promises we make.

 RACE EQUITY STATEMENT

 We understand that many of the institutions within which the ACLU of Maryland operates, including the executive, legislative, and judicial branches of government, were founded upon and are sustained by white supremacy.
 We aim not only to defend people’s rights but also to upend the systems of bias that undergird these institutions.
 It is not sufficient to defend civil rights and civil liberties without also challenging the systems that perpetuate white supremacy, which itself fuels the rights violations that the ACLU of Maryland is pledged to challenge.
-We must challenge white supremacist norms that privilege our organization, and disadvantage children, families, communities, and institutions of color.
+We must challenge white supremacist norms that privilege our organization, and disadvantage BIPOC children, families, communities, and institutions.

 BLACK LIVES MATTER

 Because Black Lives Matter, the ACLU of Maryland works to end racism and oppression against Black people.

 The ACLU of Maryland knows that Black people deserve to always have their whole selves and voices considered and valued in the laws, policies, and practices of our institutions, particularly in our government.